 At the time of appointing a new Deputy Headteacher or Assistant Headteacher, the selection panel of the Pay Body shall determine the salary point on the pay range.
 The selection panel shall have regard to advice available from persons engaged by the Pay Body.

-Awards for Performance to Deputy and Assistant Heads
+Pay Progression for Deputy and Assistant Heads

-On or before [1 September] of each year, or as soon as possible thereafter, the Headteacher will carry out an annual assessment of salary for any Deputy or Assistant Headteachers.
+On or before [1 September] of each year, or as soon as possible thereafter, the Headteacher will consider whether or not to increase the salary of any Deputy or Assistant Headteachers who have completed a year of employment since the previous annual pay determination.

 The Review Committee will receive the pay recommendations from the Headteacher by [31 October of the current year/or other date as determined by the Pay Body] at the latest and will then make any decisions relating to salary increase or otherwise.
 Any awards will be backdated to [1 September] of the current year.
-The Pay Body expects that the objectives for a Deputy or Assistant Headteacher will have become progressively challenging as the teacher has gained experience in the role.

 Where there are substantial difficulties in retaining the services of a current Deputy Headteacher or Assistant Headteacher the Pay Body may decide to change the salary range in accordance with the STPCD.
 Only in exceptional circumstances may the Deputy Headteacher or Assistant Headteacher’s range overlap the Headteacher’s pay range.